pkardas/notes/books/pragmatic-programmer.md

 communication, another way is to have a project glossary.

 When you see a name that no longer expresses the intent, or is misleading or confusing, fix it.

+## Chapter 8: Before the Project

+**No one knows exactly what they want.** Requirements rarely lie on the surface.
+Normally, they are buried deep beneath layers of assumptions, misconceptions, and politics.

+**Programmers help people understand what they want.** Our job is to help people understand what they want.

+**Requirements are learned in a feedback loop.** Your role is to interpret what the client says and to feed back to them the implications.
+This is both an intellectual proces and a creative one.
+Your job is to help the client understand the consequences of their stated requirements.

+**Work with the user to think like a user.** There is a simple technique for getting inside your client's heads: become a client.

+**Policy is metadata.** Don't hardcode policy into a system, instead express it as metadata used by the system.

+**Use a project glossary.** Create and maintain a project glossary - one place that defines all the specific terms and vocabulary used in a project.
+It is hard to succeed on a project if users and developers call the same thing by different names.

+**Don't think outside the box - find the box.** When faced with an impossible problem, identify the real constraints.
+Ask yourself: Does it have to be done this way?
+Does it have to be done at all?

+Sometimes you find yourself working on a problem that seems much harder than you thought it should be.
+You may think this particula problem is "impossible".
+This is an ideal time to do something else for a while.
+Sleep on it, go walk the dog.
+People who were distracted did better on a complex problem-solving task than people who put in conscious effort.
+If you are not willing to drop the problem for a while, the next best thing is probably finding someone to explain it to ( rubber duck).

+Conway's Law: "_Organizations which design systems are constrained to produce designs which are copies of the communication structures of these organizations_".

+**Don't go into code alone.**

+Pair programming - the inherited peer-pressure of a second person helps against moments of weakness and bad habits of naming variables such as foo and such.
+You are less inclined to take a potentially embarrassing shortcut when someone is actively watching, which also results in higher-quality code.

+Mob programming - it is an extension of pair programming that involves more than just two developers.
+You can think of mob programming as tight collaboration with live coding.

+**Agile is not a noun, agile is how you do things.** Agile is an adjective.
+Remember the values from the manifesto:

+1. Individuals and interactions over processes and tools
+2. Working software over comprehensive documentation
+3. Customer collaboration over contract negotiation
+4. Responding to change over following a plan

+Agility is all about responding to change, responding to the unknowns you encounter after you set out.

+Recipe for working in an agile way:

+1. WOrk out where you are.
+2. Make the smallest meaningful step towards where you want to be.
+3. Evaluate where you end up, and fix anything you broke (this requires a good design, because it is easier to fix good design).